near/bos-web-engine/press-release-faq.md

 BWE takes an alternative approach by leveraging the sandboxing feature of iframes in web browsers to isolate the execution of each component.

 Here's how it works:

   - Code for each component is sent to a hidden iframe, accompanied by an instance of [Preact](https://preactjs.com/), a "fast 3kB alternative to React with the same modern API"
   - Within this iframe, Preact executes the component's code.
 Once rendered, the resulting UI is transferred out of the iframe.
   - The outputs from all iframes are then assembled onto the page.

 Imagine each component operating as a self-contained mini-application with access to a communication system to synchronize with other components.
 This architecture allows for significantly fewer restrictions on the code that components can execute since the execution takes place in an isolated sandbox and cannot reach the main web application.
-Additionally, a wide set of javascript libraries and third party React components can be imported and used seamlessly in BWE components.
+Additionally, a wide set of javascript libraries and third-party React components can be imported and used seamlessly in BWE components.

 ## F.A.Q